cvxgrp/osmm/README.md

 which specifies the problem with data matrix `W`, runs the solve method with initial value `init_val`, and returns the optimal objective value.
 If there is no data matrix, then the solve method can be called by `solve(init_val)` without `W`.

-### Required arguments
+### Arguments
-For the construction method of the `OSMM` class, the required arguments `f_torch` and `g_cvxpy` define the form of the problem.
+The construction method of the `OSMM` class has two required arguments `f_torch` and `g_cvxpy`, which define the form of the problem.
-* `f_torch` must be a function with one required input, one optional input, and one output.
+* The first one `f_torch` must be a function with one required input, one optional input, and one output.
     * The first input (required) is a PyTorch tensor for `x`.
     * The second input (optional) is a PyTorch tensor for `W` and must be named `W_torch`.
 It is only needed when there is a data matrix in the problem.
     * The output is a PyTorch tensor for the scalar function value of `f`.
-* `g_cvxpy` must be a function with no input and three outputs.
+* The second one `g_cvxpy` must be a function with no input and three outputs.
     * The first output is a CVXPY variable for `x`.
     * The second output is a CVXPY expression for the objective function in `g`.
     * The third output is a list of constraints contained in `g`.

-For the solve method, the required argument `init_val` gives an initial value of `x`.
-It must be a scalar, a numpy array, or a numpy matrix that is in the same shape as `x`.
-It must be in the domain of `f`.
+The solve method has one required argument, which gives an initial value of `x`, and several optional arguments.
+* `init_val` (required) must be a scalar, a numpy array, or a numpy matrix that is in the same shape as `x`, and it must be in the domain of `f`.
+* `W` (optional) is a scalar, a numpy array, or a numpy matrix which specifies the problem to be solved.
+It is only needed when there is a data matrix in the problem.
+* More optional arguments will be introduced later.

 ### Examples
 **1. Basic example.** We take the following Kelly gambling problem as one example